SlimeVR/SlimeVR-Docs-Site/src/updating-firmware.md

 # Updating Your Tracker's Firmware

-There are two ways to update the firmware on Official SlimeVR trackers: OTA (over-the-air) or via USB.
+There are two ways to update the firmware on official SlimeVR trackers: OTA (over-the-air) or via USB.

-The currently recommended version of firmware for Official trackers is v0.4.0.
+The currently recommended version of firmware for official trackers is v0.4.0.

 ## Method 1: Updating Over-the-Air